-- sign up for activities

-- label models

-- \Practice forming letters using different media

-- \Use local library

-- \Write cards, invitations, lists, letters, labels, signs, messages, instructions.
+- label models - \Practice forming letters using different media - \Use local library - \Write cards, invitations, lists, letters, labels, signs, messages, instructions.

-- \Make lists and labels for the home corner and role play areas (e.g. shopping lists, recipes etc). - \Make a poster about castle/house rules - \Compose sound pattern poems about dinosaurs - \Make repetitive zigzag book about dinosaurs - \Form letters correctly using different media - \Guided reading 2 times per week
+- \Make lists and labels for the home corner and role play areas (e.g. shopping lists, recipes etc).

+- \Make a poster about castle/house rules

+- \Compose sound pattern poems about bears

+- \Make repetitive zigzag book about a traditional tale.

+- \Form letters correctly using different media

+- \Explore and compare Chinese writing

+- \Guided reading 3 times per week

 Read simple phrases and sentences, made up of words with known letter-sound correspondences and, where necessary, a few exception words.
 Re-read these books to build up their confidence in word reading, their fluency and their understanding and enjoyment.
 Form lower case and capital letters correctly.
 Spell words by identifying the sounds and then writing the sound with letter/s.
 Write short sentences with words with known sound-letter correspondences using a capital letter and full stop.
 Re-read what they have written to check that it makes sense.
 Early Learning Goals ELG: Comprehension \Demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary. \Anticipate - where appropriate - key events in stories. \Use and understand recently introduced vocabulary during discussions about stories, non-fiction, rhymes and poems and during role play.
 ELG: Word Reading \Say a sound for each letter in the alphabet and at least 10 digraphs. \Read words consistent with their phonic knowledge by sound blending. \Read aloud simple sentences and books that are consistent with their phonic knowledge, including some common exception words.
-ELG: Writing \Write recognisable letters, most of which are correctly formed.

-sounds with a letter or letters.
+ELG: Writing \Write recognisable letters, most of which are correctly formed. \Spell words by identifying sounds in them and representing the sounds with a letter or letters.